Take a look at some of the rewards and challenges of owning a home.

 |Benefits of owning a home||Realities of owning a home|

 |A place of your own

-Owning a home, a townhome, or a condominium is an opportunity to settle down and gain a sense of belonging in a community.
+Owning a home is an opportunity to settle down and gain a sense of belonging in a community.
 It can give you a sense of personal satisfaction to have a home of your own to share and enjoy with family and friends.

 Homeownership is a large, long-term financial responsibility.
 If you don’t want to commit to a mortgage, taxes, insurance, utilities, and maintenance — or if your future income is extremely uncertain — owning a home may not be practical at this time.